IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-All multi-byte fields currently appear to be little-endian, but Apple haven't indicated whether this is by design or merely a consequence of all Apple machines that write this format being little-endian.
+All multi-octet fields currently appear to be little-endian, but Apple haven't indicated whether this is by design or merely a consequence of all Apple machines that write this format being little-endian.